Charles Marson: Christian Socialist Groups

 Marson met the radical priest Rev Stewart Headlam in the early 1880s and quickly joined the Guild of St Matthew, which Headlam had started in 1877.
 The Guild is regarded by many as the first socialist group of all.
 Initially the Guild chided the established church for its complacency and reluctance to tackle social issues.
 It particularly espoused Anglo-Catholic ritual (sacraments, vestments, drama, stained glass) as the better way to reach out to the poor and illiterate.
 From 1884 through its monthly newspaper The Church Reformer, the Guild promoted a single tax on land values (as advocated by the American Henry George) to fund a campaign against poverty and city slums.
 Marson joined the Guild's Council and was both supportive and critical of the Guild's progress until its demise in 1909.

 In late 1885 Marson founded the Christian Socialist Society with the help of two laymen, WHP Campbell and the Fabian Alfred Howard.
 Its manifesto, published in May 1886, appealed to a broader base of inter-denominational clergy and lay people alike.
 After initial success, the Society faltered when Marson left for Australia in 1889 and it folded in 1892.

 When the Christian Social Union was started in 1889, Marson was prepared to preach sermons and write articles for its publication ‘Commonwealth’ but felt that, though it claimed a membership of 5,000 and counted many bishops among its members, it was a ‘milk and water’ organisation.

 He preferred to put his weight behind the Christian Socialist League, another attempt (in 1894) at an ecumenical socialist group led by the Baptist John Clifford.
 Marson served on the Executive until its demise in 1898.

 The final group that Marson joined was the Church Socialist League (1909–23).
-Although it drew most of its support from the north of England, Marson knew several of its leaders well – WE Moll (with whom he had worked at a Soho parish); Conrad Noel and Percy Dearmer (personal friends); and Percy Widdrington (Marson's private pupil in 1896).
+Although it drew most of its support from the north of England, Marson knew several of its leaders well – W. E. Moll (with whom he had worked at a Soho parish); Conrad Noel and Percy Dearmer (personal friends); and Percy Widdrington (Marson's private pupil in 1896).

 These various Christian Socialist groups ran parallel to secular groups like Henry Hyndman's Social Democratic Federation (1881), William Morris's Socialist League (1884) and the Fabian Society.
 It is debatable first how successful the Christian Socialists were in effecting changes of attitude and policy within the Church.
 Rev Percy Widdrington, looking back in 1945, wrote: ’The poverty of the people and the degradation which resulted from it were the motives that impelled us to action.
 To expect any move from the official Church would have been fantastic.
 It was as complacent and smug as the rest of society.'
 Secondly it can be argued that because of their failure to engage with the trades unions and the working man, these Christian Socialist groups never received enough credit for their contribution to the intellectual debates of the late Victorian era, especially when the Labour Party broke through in the General Election of 1906.